pass-culture/pass-culture-institutional/backend/README.md

 ## Configure environment variables

 Go back to the project, and create a `.env` for the backend.
-Get the full version from 1Password.
+Get the full version from pass Culture [1Password](https://team-passculture.1password.com/) (search "Site institutionnel" in "Tech" section).

 Be sure to replace `DATABASE_NAME` and `DATABASE_PASSWORD` with a Postgres user with sufficient permissions to access the database `db_institutional` you created earlier: